 A traditional marble cake, baked in a loaf tin, is something which my husband’s great-aunt frequently makes whenever we visit her in France.
-But I thought I would give my own spin on a gâteau marbré by baking it in one of my many Bundt tins and adding a decadent chocolate glaze.
+But I thought I would give my own spin on a gâteau marbré by baking it in one of my many bundt pans and adding a decadent chocolate glaze.

 So I recently resigned to making my go-to chocolate cake for their little birthday parties at school and daycare; it’s just one day a year and, if the children eat healthily most of the time, I think they should be allowed to indulge now and then, especially on their birthday 🙂

-But I’m thinking that this Marble Bundt Cake will be a sweet-toothed compromise …
+But I’m thinking that this marble cake recipe will be a sweet-toothed compromise …

 The glaze is entirely optional, but it makes the cake look more celebratory and comforting.
 I toyed with the idea of sprinkling the cake with chocolate chips … maybe next time!